-Aspect of school Action Primary Assessment Due to the Government recognising the challenges that primary schools are facing only some statutory assessments will take place in the academic year 20/21 and will focus on assessments in phonics, English reading and writing, and mathematics.
-The key stage 1 tests in English reading and mathematics, and the English grammar, punctuation and spelling tests at key stage 1 and 2, will be removed for one year.
-There will also be no requirement to undertake and report on teacher assessments in science at either key stage.
-In addition, the introduction of the multiplication tables check will be postponed a further year, whilst still enabling schools to use it on an optional basis.
-Schools will also have a more flexible approach to the administration of the key stage 2 tests, and the phonics screening check, by extending the original timetable variation windows by a further week until 26 May 2021 and 25 June 2021 respectively.
-For 2020 to 2021 academic year only, schools will be required to administer a past version of the phonics screening check to year 2 pupils during the second half of the 2020 autumn term.
-Year 2 pupils who meet the expected standard in the autumn check will not be required to complete any further statutory assessments in phonics.
-Year 2 pupils who do not meet the expected standard in the autumn check will be expected to take the statutory check in June 2021.
-The statutory rollout of the reception baseline assessment has been postponed until September 2021.
-The following will be undertaken using the usual timetable: the phonics screening check for Year 1 pupils (and pupils in Year 2 who did not pass the check in Autumn 2020) Key Stage 1 teacher assessments in Reading, Writing and Maths Key Stage 2 Tests in Reading and Maths and teacher assessment in Writing Sparsholt Primary School will prepare for these tests in the same manner as has been done in previous years.
+Aspect of school Action Primary Assessment The Government have cancelled the statutory Key Stage 1 and Key Stage 2 tests and key teacher assessments planned for summer 2021, including the Key Stage 2 tests in reading and mathematics.
+The school will continue to use assessment during the summer term, using past test papers if deemed appropriate This will inform teaching, enable the school to give information to parents on their child's attainment in their annual report, and support transition to secondary school.
 Governance The governing body will continue to meet regularly via online platforms and in person when it becomes appropriate.
 The governing body agendas will continue to be structured to ensure all statutory requirements are discussed and school leaders are held to account for their implementation.
 The Headteacher's report to governors will continue to include content and updates on how the school is continuing to meet its statutory obligations in addition to covering the school's response to COVID-19.
 Regular dialogue with the Chair of Governors and those governors with designated responsibilities will continue to be in place.
 Minutes of governing body meetings will be reviewed to ensure that they accurately record governors' oversight and holding leaders to account for areas of statutory responsibility.
 Finance With support from Governors, close monitoring of additional costs will continue to ensure that the schools budget is being suitably allocated to enable the school to continue to teach a broad and balanced curriculum whilst adhering to Government guidance linked to Covid 19.